byu-cpe/ecen625/_labs/lab_llvm.md

 char AdderTreeBalancer::ID = 0;
 static RegisterPass<AdderTreeBalancer> X("ATB_625", "Adder Tree Balancer Pass");

-bool AdderTreeBalancer::runOnBasicBlock(BasicBlock &BB) {
+bool AdderTreeBalancer::runOnFunction(Function &f) {
 	...
 }
 ```

 The `RegisterPass` registers your pass with LLVM and specifies that it can be called using the `-ATB_625` flag.
-The `AdderTreeBalancer` class is a subclass of `llvm::BasicBlockPass `, meaning this pass should be called for every BasicBlock in the code.
-Specifically, the `runOnBasicBlock()` function will be called for each BasicBlock.
+The `AdderTreeBalancer` class is a subclass of `llvm::FunctionPass `, meaning this pass should be called for every *Function* in the code.
+Specifically, the `runOnFunction()` function will be called for each *Function*.

-You can also create passes that operate at different scopes, including Module (entire C program), Function, Loop, Region, and more.
-More information on these types of passes can be found at [WritingAnLLVMPass](https://releases.llvm.org/9.0.0/docs/WritingAnLLVMPass.html).
+You can also create passes that operate at different scopes, including Module (entire C program), Loop, Region, and more.
+More information on these types of passes can be found at [WritingAnLLVMPass](https://releases.llvm.org/12.0.0/docs/WritingAnLLVMPass.html).

 Go ahead and compile the provided code: